MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

   - Undo and redo
   - Switch authoring versions
 - Cut is disabled.
 - The maximum number of coauthors allowed is 10, either in one session or across a total of 10 tabs, depending on which limit is reached first.
-Subsequent coauthors or tabs after 10 will be copresence and won't be able to edit the app or receive real-time updates
+Any additional coauthors or tabs beyond 10 will be in copresence and will not have the ability to edit the app or receive real-time updates.
 - The app language is locked to the locale of the first user that opens the app for editing.
 - Coauthoring is disabled in the Monitor tool.
 - Problems might occur with the following actions: